lobianco/ALAlertBanner/README.md

 ![Preview3](http://alobi.github.io/ALAlertBanner/screenshots/screenshot2.png)

+### Why Use ALAlertBanner?

+I'll tell you why!

+* Portrait and landscape support
+* Many different style and position choices
+* Multiple banners can be shown on-screen simultaneously (even in different positions)
+* Auto-dismissal, and tap-to-dismiss functionality with optional tap response block
+* Lightweight, stable component with small memory footprint
+* Universal (iPhone and iPad) support
+* iOS 4.3<sup>[*note](#tested-environments)</sup> - 7 support

 ### Behind the Scenes

 ALAlertBanner uses [Core Animation](https://developer.apple.com/library/mac/documentation/Cocoa/Conceptual/CoreAnimation_guide/Introduction/Introduction.html) and [Grand Central Dispatch](http://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html) under the hood, making it lightweight and stable.
 A singleton object is used to manage the presentation and dismissal of the alerts in a synchronous manner.